codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 By keeping these business requirements in the model, you won't repeat code throughout several controllers and accidentally miss updating an area.

+Models are typically stored in `/application/models`, though they can use a namespace to be grouped however you need.

 :doc:`Find out more about models </general/models>`